nitrictech/docs/docs/reference/nodejs/v0/topic/topic-publish.md

 ---
 title: Node.js - topic.publish()
-description: Publish new events to the topic.
+description: Reference for Nitric's Node.js library - Publish new events to the topic.
 ---

 Publish an event (push based message) to a topic.